Investors are looking at long-term trends

 Chlorine manufacturers are also investing in innovative technologies such as using hydrogen to generate electric power, and it is, of course, in their interest to strive for even greater efficiency.

-However, efficiency and innovation can only go so far, due to the thermodynamic laws of nature governing the electrolysis process.
+However, efficiency and innovation can only go so far, due to the thermodynamic laws of nature governing the electrolysis process (as detailed in this information sheet).
 A minimum level of 2.2 Volt is required to make the chemical reactions happen.
 However, the energy used in the chemical reactions is not lost, but retained in the high-energy products and is released when it is reacted to make downstream products.

 Therefore, whilst further opportunities exist, they are limited.
-You can discover more about this in the Energy Situation in Europe [coming soon].
+You can discover more about this in the Energy Situation in Europe.

 Why not also discover: